 On the highway that leads to Amsterdam, watch out for “P+R” signs because this is where you need to park your car.
-Parking in P+R spots is usually 1 euro per hour and from here you can easily take public transport to the centre of the city.
+Look for P+R Zeeburg, P+R Sloterdijk, P+R ArenA or P+R Olympish Stadion.
+Parking in P+R spots is usually 1 euro per day and from here you can easily take public transport to the centre of the city.

-Amsterdam is more than just coffeeshops, red light district and the center.
+There are many places to visit in Amsterdam and the city is more than just coffeeshops, red light district and the center.
 Many tourists just get stuck in the center and miss the surrounding neighborhoods.

-Go visit Jordaan, Noord or Oost – you will be surprised to see how few tourists visit these places.
+Go visit the nearby Plantage, De Pijp, Oud West – you will be surprised to see how few tourists visit these places.
 You can easily reach here by hopping on trams, buses and metros where you can use your I Amsterdam city card.
-Click here for more information about Amsterdam’s neighborhoods.

 Prepare to get lost because in the beginning, most of the canals in Amsterdam will look similar and you will think you’re walking in circles.
 Some streets are so narrow that it is very easy to miss a turn.
 Moreover, if you rent a bike, the traffic can be confusing because there are trams, buses, cars and pedestrians on the road.